jloOop/Boundary-Spin-Momentum-Filtering-Data/README.md

-# Boundary Spin–Momentum Filtering Data

-**Focused reproducibility repository for spinor absorbing-boundary simulations in numerical quantum detection theory.**
+**Focused research-code and reproducibility repository for detector-present spinor absorbing-boundary simulations in numerical quantum detection theory.**

-This repository contains selected research code, reduced data, diagnostic outputs, figures, and representative animations for the project
+This repository contains selected Python/CuPy research code, reduced data, diagnostic outputs, figures, and representative animations for:

 > **A. Jozani, _Spin–Momentum Impedance and Filtering by a Spin-Coupled Absorbing Boundary Condition_**
 > Preprint / manuscript-related repository.
-See `paper/` and `CITATION.cff` for the current citation metadata.
+See [`paper/`](paper/) and [`CITATION.cff`](CITATION.cff) for citation metadata.

-The project studies detector-present Pauli/Schrödinger dynamics in a harmonic waveguide with a spin-coupled absorbing boundary at the detecting roof.
-The repository is intended as **research-code and reproducibility material**, not as a production software package.
-The repository demonstrates GPU-accelerated scientific computing for non-Hermitian quantum dynamics:
+The project studies Pauli/Schrödinger dynamics in a harmonic waveguide with a spin-coupled absorbing boundary at the detecting roof.
+The repository is intended as research-code and reproducibility material, not as a production software package.
-3D finite-difference Pauli/Schrödinger evolution, spin-coupled absorbing boundary conditions, Crank–Nicolson time stepping, GMRES/Krylov sparse solves, detector-present norm-loss statistics, and reduced-data post-processing for reproducible scientific figures.

 ---